croquet/croquet-react/docs/tutorials/3_React_Mondrian.md

 ```

- * `Row` and `Col` are helper components that will be useful to create the Painting Layout.
+ * `Row` and `Col` are helper components that will be useful in creating the Painting Layout.

  * The `Painting` component will display the actual painting, and uses the `Row`, `Col` and `Cell` components to create the painting layout.